-of deletion or swap operations.
+For that purpose, we define an extended SWAP operator, denoted SWAP, able to break all directed cycles by performing a succession of deletion or swap operations.
 It can be seen as a kind of greedy descent search in the space of directed cyclic graphs, trying to remove the less important arcs or to swap them in order to compensate for their loss, until a better valid DAG is found.
-We use local score changes to guide the search: $\Delta{Xi}(G,OP) = f{Xi}(D,G') - f{Xi}(D,G)$, with G' the result of applying the local move operator $OP \in \{DELETE,SWAP\}$ to G. A negative sum of local changes aborts the search.
-Recall that finding a minimum number of arc deletions in order to restore acyclicity is NP-hard, see minimum feedback arc set problem in [11].
+We use local score changes to guide the search: $\Delta{Xi}(G, OP) = f{Xi}(D, G') - f{Xi}(D, G)$, with G' the result of applying the local move operator $OP \in \{DELETE, SWAP\}$ to G. A negative sum of local changes aborts the search.
+Recall that finding a minimum number of arc deletions in order to restore acyclicity is NP-hard, see minimum feedback arc set problem in [10].
 We use a greedy approach instead.
 The pseudo-code of SWAP is given in Algorithm 2.
 The local score improvement of the initial SWAP operation is evaluated at line 3.
 It corresponds to a putative gain on the current score.
-If it is positive then this operation is applied to a copy of the input DAG G, checking return L:

-next if it creates some directed cycles.
-Each cycle is retrieved by the NextCycle function and the algorithm searches for an arc deletion in this cycle with minimum deterioration of the local score at line 6.
+If it is positive then this operation is applied to a copy of the input DAG G, checking next if it creates some directed cycles.
+Each cycle is retrieved by the NextCycle function7 and the algorithm searches for an arc deletion in this cycle with minimum deterioration of the local score at line 6.
 If the combined local score change of the SWAP and DELETE operations is positive then it applies the selected arc deletion and continues to test if there are no more directed cycles at line 4.
 If the combined local score change is negative then it tries to swap an arc of the cycle such that the combined local score change is maximized (line 7) and positive.
 If it fails to find such an operation then it stops breaking cycles and returns an empty operation set.
 Finally if it succeeds, breaking all cycles, then it returns a feasible set of SWAP and DELETE operations resulting into a new valid DAG G' with a better score than G. The true score improvement is equal to Δ .

-Algorithm 2 terminates because there are O(pk) directed cycles to break, assuming p nodes and k maximum number of parents per node.
-And new arcs created by swap operations cannot be swapped again more than p times thanks to our restricted list of alternative candidate parent nodes X used at line 7, initialized to all the variables at the beginning, and updated by the list of nodes present in the current cycle at line 5.
+Algorithm 2 terminates because there are at most O(pk) directed cycles to break, assuming p nodes and k maximum number of parents per node.
+Arcs newly created by swap operations cannot be swapped again more than p times thanks to our restricted list of alternative candidate parent nodes X' used at line 7, initialized to all the variables at the beginning, and updated by the list of nodes present in the current cycle at line 5.

-We apply the same approach to extend the other operators ADD and REVERSE, breaking cycles with deletions or swaps.
-Because REVERSE($X \to Y$) = ADD($Y \to X$), we use only ADD.
-The resulting neighborhood exploiting these extended operators is denoted $\mathcal{N}^{A^DS^}$ and SGS using this neighborhood is denoted SGS3 (Stochastic Greedy Search with Successive Swaps) in the experiments.
+We apply the same approach to extend the other operators ADD^{} and REVERSE^{}, breaking cycles with deletions or swaps.
+Because REVERSE^{}($X \rightarrow Y$) = ADD^{}($Y \rightarrow X$), we use only ADD^{}.
+The resulting neighborhood exploiting these extended operators is denoted $N^{A^DS^}$ and SGS using this neighborhood is denoted SGS3 (Stochastic Greedy Search with Successive Swaps) in the experiments.